-Equipment has been assessed for compliance with the appropriate standards, which are listed next to each item.
+Inspections are undertaken with reference to the appropriate standards, which are listed next to each item.
 Compliance with these standards is not mandatory in law, but it is useful to know whether items comply or not.
 If we think a change is needed, then this is noted in our report.
 Non-compliance does not necessarily mean that a change is needed.
+Where a standard is undated the current version is applied, unless overlap periods are allowed by the standards committee at the time of update.
+The information provided herein is to assist the owner/operator to fulfil its responsibilities as detailed in the relevant standards.
+Other standards referenced within the listed standards do not form part of this inspection.